kesiev/rewtro/README.md

 While both the game console and the SDK tools run client-side, I've added a pinch of PHP for reading the games file list to be displayed on SDK main screen.
 Feel free to replace that PHP with any alternative you can think about (or suggest one).

+You can have a look at a read-only version of the SDK [here](https://www.kesiev.com/rewtro/carts).
+Hit random buttons, test games, generate SVGs, etc. To play games in debugger use arrow keys and Z/X/C/V as action buttons.

 ## Released games

 In the <tt>carts/</tt> folder, you'll find the SDK and all the games I've developed for Rewtro till now.
 I've made 2 series of games, split by its initial: